wulu-epic/manga-api/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request for any changes.

 ## Acknowledgements
-Thanks to this: [Manga Hook][https://github.com/kiraaziz/mangahook-api/tree/main] Project wouldn't be possible without it 🙏
+Thanks to this: https://github.com/kiraaziz/mangahook-api/tree/main Project wouldn't be possible without it 🙏